opus-research/jgit/Documentation/technical/reftable.md

 better compression due to more references within the block compressing against the prior reference.

-Larger block sizes reduces the index size, as the reftable will require fewer blocks to store the same number of references.
+Larger block sizes reduce the index size, as the reftable will require fewer blocks to store the same number of references.

 ### Minimal disk seeks